ChrwagnerTHU/MM-MonitorHelper/README.md

 - PIR Motion Detector connected to one of the RaspberryPis Pins

 ### Config
-Costomize the `config.json` to control the behavor of the monitor
+Costomize the 'MOTION' section in the `config.json` file to control the behavor of the monitor
 |Option|Default|Description|
 |---|---|---|
 |`PIR_PIN`|18|The Pin the motion controller is attached|